How are Funders Helping in the Health Crisis?

 Tel: 07506 336 535 (Kevin, Head of Lending)

 Registered charity number: 268369

 CAF is a charity, a bank and an organisation that champions better giving.
 In response to the national crisis, CAF has launched a rapid response fund of up to £10,000, which will be delivered with 14 days of application to charities nationwide.
 Applications are open now to charities, charitable or not-for-profit entities (eg CICs) and unregistered entities and social enterprises.
-Find out more on how to apply and grant restrictions here.

 Due to high demand, CAF has paused applications to its rapid response fund temporarily, find out more here.